tritonas00/system-tar-and-restore/README.md

 The purpose is to make the process of backing up and restoring a full GNU/Linux installation easier using tar or transfer an existing installation using rsync.

-Supported distributions: Arch, Debian, Fedora*
+Supported distributions: Arch, Debian, Fedora
-<sub>*Fedora 19 tar: xattrs patch bug(?), decompressed system can't login.
-Downgrading to 1.26-12.fc18 fixes the problem.
-Libarchive Tar and Transfer Mode works.</sub>

 [Demo Video](http://www.youtube.com/watch?v=hbsYweNSOUk&hd=1)
 [Stable Releases](https://github.com/tritonas00/system-tar-and-restore/releases)